-Civil engineering refers to the building of structures or systems in the natural environment; typical civil engineering projects include roads, bridges, airports, dams, sewers and other pipelines, and electrical grids.
+Civil engineering refers to the building of structures or systems in the natural environment.
+Typical civil engineering projects include:

 What Is the Definition of Surveying in Civil Engineering?

+You may be wondering about the fundamentals of surveying in civil engineering.
 In the context of civil engineering, surveying refers to the gathering of various data about the land.
-Surveying typically involves measurements of horizontal and vertical distances between points, along with descriptions of the exact characteristics of the land structure and surface.
+Civil engineering land surveying typically involves measurements of horizontal and vertical distances between points.
+It also includes descriptions of the exact characteristics of the land structure and surface.

 What Role Does Surveying Play in Civil Engineering?

 Surveys are used to plan, build, and maintain all civil engineering projects.
 A full survey of the target area is usually necessary to determine its exact boundaries and to ensure that any buildings or other structures constructed there will be safe.
-Surveyors also work to provide the proper design and development of infrastructure, to protect the surrounding natural environment, and to maximize the efficiency of the proposed structures.
+A surveying engineer also works to:

-What Types of Surveying Are Used in Civil Engineering?
+What Types of Surveying in Civil Engineering Are Used?

 There are a few types of civil engineering surveys: plane surveying and geodetic surveying.
-In plane surveying, the surveyor treats the area as a level geometric plane, ignoring the curvature of the earth; this works best for a project that is less than 250 km2.
+In plane surveying, the surveyor treats the area as a level geometric plane.
+They ignore the curvature of the earth.
+This works best for a project that is less than 250 km 2.

 Geodetic surveying, on the other hand, considers the earth as a sphere.
 Surveyors use this category of survey only for very large projects.
-Most geodetic surveys are completed by government agencies for major infrastructure projects within their boundaries, such as canals and pipelines.
+Most geodetic surveys are completed by government agencies for major infrastructure projects within their boundaries.
+This includes canals and pipelines.

 Why Is As-Built Surveying Important for Civil Engineers?

 The job of a civil engineer continues even after construction is finished.
+Surveying and engineering are important parts of project management.
 Each project requires a new survey upon completion to establish the accuracy of the data used.
 For instance, to check that the known measurements (made earlier) match the positions and other details of the final project, an as-built survey is conducted.
 Structures must be surveyed repeatedly to determine their technical performance as well as to ensure that they can still perform safely and are still in the right position.

 What Methods Are Used for Surveying in Civil Engineering?